aws-samples/amazon-sagemaker-sentence-similarity-hugging-face/README.md

-## Find Similar Industrial Accidents using Sentence Transformers in PyTorch
+## Find Similar Industrial Accidents using Sentence Transformers in PyTorch using Amazon SageMaker
+We will fine tune pretrained bert-base-uncased model from HuggingFace Library in an unsupervised fashion, on Industrial labor accident data using Amazon SageMaker.
+The objective is to find the similar accident reports based on the description of the incident using bert-base-uncased.

 ## Security